FioranoSoftware/FioranoESB/README.md

 * Commit your changes
 * Push to the branch
 * Create Pull Request

 Refer to http://fiorano.com/documentation/display/OSE/Contributing page to know more.

-###Writing Guidelines###
-Please follow these guidelines:
-* Use simple words, and frame crisp and clear sentences
-* Use Active Voice; use Passive Voice sparingly
-* Start with a Caital letter and end with a period (full stop).
-* Expand/explain an abbreviation/jargon in its first occurance
-* Rephrase ambiguous sentences, for example,
-  - avoid using the third person like 'it' and 'this.'
-  - replace words like 'appropriately' with a proper explanation
-  - give more examples to replace 'etc'
-* Use *Bold* formatting to represent buttons
-* Omit 'on' in 'Click on' a button.
-* While referring to UI names, use the words as it is; Title case is apt for UI elements unless it is a long sentence.
-* Use italics for a jargon, and use single quotes (for a word or two) and double quotes (for a sentence) to mark emphasis.
-* Provide codes in writing (type the text) than attaching image/screenshot unless it refers to something specific.
-* Use monospaced fonts to represent codes/scripts, ideally Courrier New.
-* Review and revise/edit before saving

 ##Keep in Touch##
 Interact with us using the [Fiorano Forum](http://www.fiorano.com/opensource/forum/)